Introduction to YAML, starting with what's the difference between it and JSON?

 - aaa: test1 - ccc: test2 - bbb: test3

-If the order of the keys is important, you can combine a sequence-like ordering with map-like keys.
+If the order of keys is important, you can combine specifying the order like a sequence while assigning keys like a map.

 Scalar types